 - Medical reports must be certified by a Canadian notary, or by a representative of the relevant provincial/territorial medical association.
 If the documents are not properly certified they cannot be processed.

 - If your documents are not listed above they must be notarized before they can be processed.

 - A few examples of documents that must first be notarized are: Canada Revenue Agency documents; Citizenship and Immigration documents; Industry Canada documents; Registry of joint stock companies documents; Holistic, TESOL or award certificates; Apprenticeship certificates

 Authentication of Criminal Record Check, Fingerprint Police Clearance Certificate

-- All criminal record checks, fingerprint certificates and documents originating from any local or provincial police station in Canada must first be notarized by a Canadian notary or a commissioner of oaths prior to being processed.
+- All criminal record checks, fingerprint certificates and documents originating from any local or provincial police station in Canada must first be notarized by a Canadian notary prior to being processed.
 Police Checks issued by RCMP headquarters in Ottawa do not need to be notarized.

 - Contact the embassy or the consulate of the country concerned to verify if a notarized photocopy of a document will be accepted or you need to have the original document notarized.
 If you need an original document, you must request the police clearance from RCMP headquarters in Ottawa.

 - Translated documents must be sent with the original document.
-If the original is written in a foreign language, you must have it translated into English or French by a certified translator and then have it certified by a Canadian lawyer, notary or commissioner of oaths.
+If the original is written in a foreign language, you must have it translated into English or French by a certified translator and then have it certified by a Canadian notary.

-- Documents (regardless of the language) can only be processed if they are certified, signed and sealed by a Canadian lawyer, notary or commissioner of oaths.
+- Documents (regardless of the language) can only be processed if they are certified, signed and sealed by a Canadian notary.

 - If the documents you send are not accompanied by an English or French translation, or if documents are not properly certified, signed and sealed, they can not be processed.